tomato-300yen/slides/lab/isa/isa-3-memo.md

 Then,
 - $\bigcup_{i \geq 0 } F^{i}(\gamma(M^{\sharp})) \subseteq \gamma(M^{\sharp}_{\mathrm{lim}})$
    - $M^{\sharp}_{\mathrm{lim}}$ over-approximates the concrete semantics of the loop.

+This theorem guarantees
+- the termination of the loop analysis
+- soundness

 #### Example 3.20 (Widening operator for he abstract domain of intervals)